ITAnh11/onlyf-backend/README.md

 ## Description

-Backend for a social networking application named **OnlyF**, designed for close friends to share memorable daily moments.
+Frontend app android for a social networking application named **OnlyF**, designed for close friends to share memorable daily moments.
 The app is inspired by [Locket](https://www.locket.vn/).

 - ✅ User registration, login, and authentication with JWT